floodnet-nyc/flood-sensor/hardware/solar-mount/Autodesk/readme.md

 <img src="solar-panel-mount-final.png" width="50%">
 </p>

 The potential final design of the solar panel mount takes a slightly different approach in addressing cable tension concerns.
 Instead of having the solar port cable come out from the back of the mount, it now comes out from the side.
-This in turn results in a 90 degree bend internally before the cable comes out, getting rid of the tension directly on the back of the solar panel.
+This in turn results in an almost 90 degree bend internally before the cable comes out, getting rid of the tension directly on the back of the solar panel.
 This also rectifies the issue of the solar port cable getting caught up on the wingnut at the base of the mount.

 Most importantly, however, is that the solar panel mount is signifcantly less heavy!
 Cutting out huge chunks from the sides of the mount leads to a more transportable and manageable design.
 The sturdiest component of the mount should be the base as that is the part that will undergo the most pressure out in the field.
 Other parts of the mount do not need to be as robust.